Celestares/crowbar/README.md

 If you cannot find the file in the linux machine, it means that you have not install yet, follow the installation guide below before proceeding.

+There is an extra folder named "experiments and extras" containing all the previous version of Crowbar and also my testings for the various brute-force algorithm that I have created.

 ### What is Crowbar?